 The Federal target is for prices on everything, on average, to go up ~2% per year.

-Like Biden and the Russian Bear, you can’t actually control it, but you can control how you respond.
+Like Biden and the Russian Bear, you can’t control it, but you can control how you respond.
 And you can respond.

-Why is Amazon paying to advertise their maternity benefits for hourly workers?
+Why is Amazon paying to advertise maternity benefits for hourly workers?
 Not because they love women.
 Because in April 2022, the unemployment rate was 3.6%, which gives workers a tremendous amount of negotiating power.

 It’s not a great time to buy cars or appliances, to move house (whether you rent or buy) or to renovate an existing home.
 Fun story, we recently finished renovating our house.
-I forgot one door off the original order in spring 2021.
+I forgot one door in the original order in spring 2021.
 The door I just purchased was identical, and cost four times as much.
 Hold off if you can.

 When the Fed raises rates, it does so for everyone – banks, companies and consumers.
 That means a new credit card, car loan, mortgage, or personal loan is going to be higher than in recent years.